Last Updated January 22, 2026

-So you’ve struck a lucrative deal overseas.
-The contract is signed; now comes the stressful part.
-Will you get paid?
-Will the products arrive?
-Dive into the world of Cash Against Documents (CAD), the international payment method that can be beneficial for both buyers and sellers.
+Cash Against Documents (CAD) is a payment method that’s become routinely used in international business deals.
 Not only does Cash Against Documents help bridge the trust gap between importers and exporters, but it also ensures both sides get what they want.

 In this article, we will overview what Cash Against Documents payment terms are, how the process works, and the pros and cons of this type of payment process.